 But, this was back in the day when blogging wasn't something people monetized, so the World Nomads Ambassador Trip can be forgiven for their transgressions.
 I hope, similarly, you'll forgive me for my own transgressions in this series, as I was still carving out my own writing style.....which when I look back at these posts - was pretty horrific.

 As the road south from the climbing and trekking Mecca of Grampians National Park spilled out onto the ocean a few hours later, we knew our World Nomads Ambassador adventure was coming to an end.
-But it wasn’t a sad moment, because we plan to go out with a bang!
-Australia’s Great Ocean road meanders […]
+But it wasn’t a sad moment, because we plan to go out with a bang, on Great Ocean Road.
+This […]

+This post about Brambuk Cultural Centre was originally published in 2008.
+It has since been updated for accuracy of links and content.
 Being from Canada, we feel right at home in Oz.
 We’ve said it before, and we’ll say it again.
-Everywhere we turn, we see more and more similarities between Australia and Canada, and are amazed that two countries so far apart geographically can share so many commonalities.
-One such common bond, and one neither country […]
+Everywhere we turn, we see more and more similarities between Australia and Canada, and […]

 Here’s what we’ve learned about Australian caravan parks while on the epic World Nomads Ambassador trip, spending six weeks in a campervan.